MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/device-and-driver-technologies.md

 **Device drivers and Windows 10 Mobile**

 Windows 10 Mobile is optimized for the unique needs of mobile devices.
-Instead of copying the driver to the desktop or installing it using device manager, you add a driver to the OS on a mobile device by using a package.
+Instead of copying the driver to the desktop or installing it using Device Manager, you add a driver to the OS on a mobile device by using a package.
 For more information about working with packages see [Creating mobile packages](https://msdn.microsoft.com/library/dn756642).
 Also, a driver on a mobile device needs to be signed using a specific process to maintain integrity of the OS, as explained in [Mobile code signing](https://msdn.microsoft.com/library/windows/hardware/dn756634).
 For a walkthrough of adding a device driver to a mobile device such as a phone, see [Adding a driver to a test image](https://msdn.microsoft.com/library/windows/hardware/mt131832).

 ## In this section